Trump greets thousands of supporters gathered in D.C. to falsely claim he won election

-WASHINGTON — A week after the election was called for Joe Biden, thousands of President Donald Trump’s supporters gathered in the nation’s capital Saturday to falsely claim that the race had been stolen from the man they adore — who soon decided to welcome them in person.
+WASHINGTON – President Donald Trump’s supporters had celebrated for hours, waving their “MAGA” flags and blaring “God Bless the USA” as they gathered in Washington Saturday to falsely claim that the election had been stolen from the man they adore.
+The crowd had even reveled in a personal visit from Trump, who passed by in his motorcade, smiling and waving.

+But that was before the people who oppose their hero showed up and the mood rapidly deteriorated, growing far more tense, and angry, as hundreds of counter protesters delivered a message the president’s most ardent backers were unwilling to hear: The election is over.
+Trump lost.

+On stark display in the nation’s capital were two irreconcilable versions of America, each refusing to accept what the other considered to be irrefutable fact.

+They were urged on by Trump, who refuses to concede or allow a formal transition to President-elect Joe Biden to begin.
+On Saturday morning, as his devotees remained in D.C. to fight for him, the president headed to Trump National in the Virginia suburbs for a round of golf.

+After a week in which more than 750,000 Americans were diagnosed with the novel coronavirus, almost none of the protesters was wearing masks.
+Among their ranks were white nationalists, conspiracy theorists and far-right activists from across the country.

-Shortly after 10 a.m., Trump drove down Pennsylvania Avenue in his motorcade, greeting the cheering protesters — nearly all of them without masks — who ran to the side of Freedom Plaza to catch a glimpse.
-The president, who has refused to concede or allow a formal transition to begin, smiled and waved from a car window as people filled the street to follow behind him.
+Shortly after 10 a.m.
+Trump drove down Pennsylvania Avenue in his motorcade, greeting his cheering fans as they scrambled to the side of Freedom Plaza to catch a glimpse.
+The president smiled and waved from a car window as people filled the street to follow behind him.

 “He drove right past me.
 I saw him.
 He waved right past me,” one man said, squatting to collect himself.